ecnepsnai/otto/docs/introduction.md

 ## Add a Host

-On the Otto service web interface navigate to the Hosts list and click "Create New".
+On the Otto server web interface, navigate to the Hosts list and click "Create New".

-Input the friendly-name and the address of the server, the PSK, and check the "Otto Clients" group.
+Input a the address of the host, and check the "Otto Clients" group.

+Click the menu button beside the Trust status and select "Copy Server Identity".

+On the Otto Host, run the interactive setup for the client using `./otto -s`.

+Paste the server identity copied from the Otto server web interface.

 ## Add a Group (Optional)